It is advisable to read this article to help you get familiarised with Geneious Biologics before proceeding with the following tutorial.

-The three CDR regions which interact with antigen are more diverse compared to the Framework regions but among the CDR regions, CDR3 varies the most.
+The three CDRs, which interact with antigen, are more diverse compared to the FRs.
+Among the CD regions, CDR3 varies the most.
 The CDR cluster diversity and cluster lengths graphs provide a quick indirect comparison of the CDR clusters.

 Figure 1.2 | Heavy CDRs cluster diversity and cluster length distribution.
 The graphs on the left show the CDR cluster diversity and the graphs on the right show the CDR cluster length.